What is the Difference Between DUI and DWI in Colorado?

 You may ask, “If it covers his bills, why isn’t that enough?”
 And I will tell you that there is more at stake in a DUI case.
 I don’t get on my high horse very often, but I do when it comes to DUI cases.
 It’s about justice.

 In the state of Colorado, if you are hit by a drunk driver (or anyone who was driving with “reckless disregard for the safety of others”), you can claim triple the normal damages.
 And you should.
 Driving under the influence is a criminal offense, deserving of punishment.

 So, in the case of our client, we sued the DUI driver’s insurance company and they turned around and gave our client the max that he could receive.
 I would argue that, because of the nature of the accident and the victim’s rights under the law, they should have made that offer first, not after being threatened with litigation.

 You won’t hear me say this often, but it’s really about justice.
 Drunk driving is a criminal offense.
 If you are ever the victim in a drunk driving accident, don’t allow yourself to be victimized again by the other driver’s insurance company.

-If you have been the victim of a DUI accident in Colorado and you are confused about your rights, or you think the insurance companies aren’t playing fair, please give me a call.
-We can discuss your case (for free, of course) and hopefully set your mind at ease.
+If you have been the victim of a DUI accident in Colorado and you are confused about your rights, or you think the insurance companies aren’t playing fair, contact our experienced Denver car accident lawyers today.
+Call us at (303) 388-5304 or fill out our online contact form for a free consultation.